xlnt-glitch/xlnt-glitch/README.md

 <h1 style="text-align: center;">Hey there, <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="30px" /> I'm Eric!</h1>

-My name is Eric Butchart and I'm a developer working on some amazing Python and C# projects.
+I'm a developer and an Engineer working on some amazing Python and C# projects.
 I love sharing my knowledge, not only On GitHub but also on my Twitter page.

 - 👋 I’m Eric, or @xlnt-glitch!
 Let me tell you a little about me!
 - 📍 I'm from Cleveland, Ohio.